daig/daig.github.io/_posts/2020-03-20-times-a-changing.md

 ---
 ### The world's gone crazy, and it ain't safe on the streets
 I moved to a beautiful Airbnb in the Claremont hills to wait out the storm.
 I'm really glad I came, the sense of peace is hard to quantify.
-I do really miss my rowing machine and colossal [34" monitor](#) but I think it's a fair tradeoff.
+I do really miss my rowing machine and colossal [38" monitor](https://www.amazon.com/gp/product/B073FHWTPL) but I think it's a fair tradeoff.

 I'm pretty well stocked.
 Complete packing list is as follow: